Appian (APPN)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Over the next year, analysts predict Appian’s cash conversion will fall.
-Their consensus estimates imply its free cash flow margin of 10.5% for the last 12 months will decrease to 7.3%.
+Over the next year, analysts’ consensus estimates show they’re expecting Appian’s free cash flow margin of 8.2% for the last 12 months to remain the same.

-We were impressed by how significantly Appian blew past analysts’ EBITDA expectations this quarter.
-We were also glad its full-year EBITDA guidance trumped Wall Street’s estimates.
-On the other hand, its EBITDA guidance for next quarter missed.
-Overall, we think this was still a solid quarter with some key areas of upside.
-The stock traded up 10.8% to $32.50 immediately after reporting.
+We were impressed by Appian’s optimistic EBITDA guidance for next quarter, which blew past analysts’ expectations.
+We were also excited its EBITDA outperformed Wall Street’s estimates by a wide margin.
+On the other hand, its revenue guidance for next year suggests a significant slowdown in demand.
+Zooming out, we think this quarter featured some important positives.
+The stock traded up 14.3% to $27.50 immediately following the results.

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Appian.

-Appian isn’t a terrible business, but it doesn’t pass our quality test.
+Appian’s business quality ultimately falls short of our standards.
 Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its customer acquisition is less efficient than many comparable companies.
-And while the company’s expanding operating margin shows it’s becoming more efficient at building and selling its software, the downside is its low free cash flow margins give it little breathing room.
+And while the company’s gross margin suggests it can generate sustainable profits, the downside is its low free cash flow margins give it little breathing room.

-Appian’s price-to-sales ratio based on the next 12 months is 3.8x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're fairly confident there are better investments elsewhere.
+Appian’s price-to-sales ratio based on the next 12 months is 2.2x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+We're fairly confident there are better stocks to buy right now.